fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureVNetGateway.md

 ```

 ## DESCRIPTION
-The **Set-AzureVNetGateway** cmdlet enables or disables a virtual private network (VPN) gateway for an azure_2 virtual network.
+The **Set-AzureVNetGateway** cmdlet enables or disables a virtual private network (VPN) gateway for an Azure virtual network.
 A virtual network gateway is a VPN endpoint for connecting to a virtual network.
 Specify the *Connect* or *Disconnect* parameter to enable or disable the VPN connection between an on-premises local network site and a virtual network.